-Tangible fixed assets are stated in the balance sheet at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
-The cost of tangible fixed assets includes directly attributable incremental costs incurred in their acquisition and installation, including capitalised interest.
+Tangible assets are stated in the statement of financial position at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+The cost of tangible assets includes directly attributable incremental costs incurred in their acquisition and installation, including capitalised interest.
 Tangible assets are only depreciated once the asset is brought into commission.